 We use Google Analytics to track the numbers of visitors to our site but do not collect any personal information or store IP address locally on our site.
 This is only used to monitor the number of hits on our pages and location at the country level, therefore, we cannot track or trace individual users or their physical addresses however, Google may be able to.
 We do not have any control over what Google does with this data.
 They will be the data controller for the data they collect.

 Cookies used on this site by third parties to provide analytics.

 What we do with the data

-This information is used by us to contact you to offer you services that you have expressed an interest in.
+This information is used by us to contact you to offer you the services that you have expressed an interest in.
 We will contact you to offer these and related services.
 We do not share, outsource, offshore this information with anyone outside our company and only use it to contact you.
-We do not transfer the data to countries outside the EU.
+We do not routinely transfer personal data to third parties outside the EU.